mariiamel/react-mood-tracker/steps.md

       noteInput: e.target.value
     }, () => console.log(this.state))
   }
-    // show how this thows an error handleSubmit = (e) => {
+    // show how this throws an error handleSubmit = (e) => {
     e.preventDefault()
     // will bug out -- the return of push() is the length of the new array